caprica/vlcj/README.md

 Version 3.0.0+ of vlcj requires version 2.1.0+ of vlc, earlier versions of vlc are *not* supported and will *not* work.

+Some features provided by vlcj depend on the runtime version of vlc.
+The most current release of vlcj often tracks the bleeding edge of VLC development, consequently some features provided by vlcj will require a very recent version of VLC and in some cases a pre-release version of VLC may be needed.
+Where the runtime version of VLC is not new enough, in most cases vlcj attempts to fail-safe.

 You can also follow @capricasoftware on Twitter for more vlcj news.